boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

 ---
-title: Ordinals and Ordinal Hierarchies – A beginner's guide to countable ordinals
+title: A beginner's guide to countable ordinals
 author:
 - Timothy Gowers
 ---